Why do cloud migrations fail?

 PaaS (Platform as a Service) – Having access to a full development and deployment environment, including a range of tools, services, and customization.

 SaaS (Software as a Service) – Usage of an entire cloud-based application.

-Sometimes, organizations need multiple cloud options for their business and thereby combine various cloud computing services within a single heterogeneous architecture.
+Sometimes, organizations need multiple cloud options for their business, thereby combining various cloud computing services within a single heterogeneous architecture.

 Another point where one can go wrong in cloud migration is data and the budget.
-It is always good to ensure that during the migration of data, the applications dependent on that data face minimal disruption, and the budget does not touch astronomical figures.
+It is always good to ensure that the applications dependent on that data face minimal disruption during the migration of data, and the budget does not touch astronomical figures.